Swap Dynamics in Single-Peaked Housing Markets: Introduction

-In this paper, we pursue this line of research and focus on the simplest possible local deals: \emph{swap-deals} \citep{damamme2015power}.
-Under a swap dynamics, agents meet each other, in a pairwise fashion, and exchange their resources if they both benefit from it.
+In this paper, we pursue this line of research and focus on the simplest possible local deals in the context of housing markets: \emph{swap-deals} \citep{damamme2015power}.
+Under a \emph{swap dynamics}, agents meet each other, in a pairwise fashion, and exchange their resources if they both benefit from it.
 The process iterates until a stable state, an equilibrium, is reached.
-Under this approach, once a trading cycle is selected, no coordination is required anymore.
-Nevertheless, selecting \emph{which} swap deal (with which agent) to perform may still require significant prior coordination, depending on the heuristic used.
+Under this approach, once a trading cycle is selected, very little coordination is required.
+Nevertheless, selecting \emph{which} swap-deal (with which agent) to perform may still require significant prior coordination, depending on the heuristic used.
 Hence this approach is best described as a family of dynamics, with different degrees of decentralization depending on the heuristics used to select the improving deals to be implemented.
 We shall study several of them in this paper.